cssmfc/camgirl-obs/source_editor_tool/README.md

 - Option to save the edited markup code
 - Reset option (basically refresh page function) - will loose all edited markup
 - Supported files .html, .php,.txt
-- Supported markup codes and progamming language - all supported by your browser
+- Supported markup codes and programming language - all supported by your browser
 - Option to resize the Render window's width for testing responsiveness

 **:ok_hand: Pro:**